Please Go Home, Miss Akutsu!

 Please Go Home, Miss Akutsu! (帰ってください！ 阿久津さん, Kaette Kudasai!
 Akutsu-san) is a Japanese manga series written and illustrated by Taichi Nagaoka.
 It has been serialized by Kadokawa Shoten on their Young Ace Up manga website since July 2019.

 Premise

-Kōta Ooyama is a high school student who lives alone.
+Kouta Oyama is a high school student who lives alone.
 One day, Riko Akutsu, a delinquent classmate, suddenly arrives at his apartment complex and decides to use his room as her personal hangout.
-Despite wanting Akutsu to go home, Ooyama is conflicted about the situation.
+Despite wanting Akutsu to go home, Oyama is conflicted about the situation.